Part 3: Assigning Progress Monitoring to Tier 2 and Tier 3

-Students are screened, tiers identified and intervention is in place for tier 2 and 3 students.
+Tiers are identified through screening and intervention is in place for tier 2 and 3.
 Now it’s vital to monitor their progress at the student’s performance level.

 What exactly IS Progress Monitoring?
 Why do we need it?